 Before I begin this posting, I wish to stress that this topic is specifically about landscape photography.
 I do believe high-dynamic-range is a feature much needed in many realms of photography.
-I've put this article together to really play devils advocate, and to hopefully make us think more about what we know about light, and whether working with narrow dynamic range systems is actually good for our learning and development as a photographer. --
+I've put this article together to really play devils advocate, and to hopefully make us think more about what we know about light, and whether working with narrow dynamic range systems is actually good for our learning and development as a photographer.

 For me, I'm happy with my limited range film.
-I've often found great experiences are learned from working at the boundaries of the medium.
-I've learned a great deal about which tones I can shoot and at what times it may be possible to do so, and under which kinds of light conditions.
+I've often found great experiences are learned from working at the boundaries of any medium and I've often found limitations make me work better too.
+Working with a narrow band of light has taught me a great deal about which tones I can shoot and at what times it may be possible to do so, and under which kinds of light conditions.
 It has given me a sense of clarity and of focus to my work.

 Improvements in photographic skill are done in small steps.
 We need to notice changes, and for this to happen, we need the changes to happen in manageable bites for our mind to digest.

 Learning what good light is does not come from having a flexible system that can handle all kinds of light.
 This kind of system encourages us to be lazy.
 Instead, we have to do the work, and earn the knowledge.